 HONORS & APPEARANCES

-Melba attends a National Association of Secretaries of State luncheon where she and the Little Rock Nine will be awarded the NASS 2017 Margaret Chase Smith American Democracy Award for political courage, the Association’s highest honor.
+Melba and the Little Rock Nine were awarded the NASS 2017 Margaret Chase Smith American Democracy Award for political courage, the Association’s highest honor.

 Two new memoirs from civil rights leader and best selling author of Warriors Don’t Cry, Melba Pattillo Beals